retrocomputacion/retrobbs/readme.md

  - Custom paths are now read from the configuration file, currently only 'temp' and 'bbsfiles' presets are used internally.
  - Fixed search for .ssl files in the SONGLENGHT subdirectory
  - Fixed playlength of NTSC .sid files.
+ - Slideshow doesn't wait for RETURN when there's an unsupported file present in the sequence.

 ---
 # 1.2 The *Turbo56K* protocol